SebastianJanampa/LINEA/README.md

 <p align="center">
     📄 This is the official implementation of the paper:
     <br>
-   LINEA: Fast and accurate line detection using scalable transformers
+    <a href="https://arxiv.org/abs/2505.16264">LINEA: Fast and accurate line detection using scalable transformers</a>
 </p>